thixotropist/ghidra_import_tests/Readme.md

    highlight the Ghidra import elements under test.
 4. For each exemplar, bundle import assertion tests into a post-analysis Ghidra script.

-Additional exemplars are generated from source and a cross-platform toolchain.
+Additional exemplars are generated from source and a cross-platform gcc toolchain.

 This project starts with a narrowly defined objective, hopefully within a test framework that allows expansion:

 1. The only processor considered is the RISCV-64 Little Endian processor with a common instruction set base.
    32 bit RISCV systems are ignored.
-The first toolchain considered is a Linux gcc/g++ toolchain.
+The first toolchains considered are a Linux gcc/g++ toolchains with a binutils assembler.
 2. The first external package considered was a Fedora 37 system image built on a Linux 6.0 kernel.
 The kernel included in this package appears to be tuned for an SiFive system development kit.
-The current external package is a Fedora 38 system image built with gcc-13 and binutils 2.40-10.0.
+The current external package is a Fedora 39 system image built with gcc-13 and binutils 2.40 or 2.41.
 3. Exemplars are chosen from common networking components, with a bias towards components demonstrating - or stressing - RISCV-64 concurrency management.
 4. Initial tests deal with Ghidra's import handling of RISCV-64 relocation codes.
 This is fairly easy for Linux executables but more involved for position independent code like kernel load modules.
+5. Current tests focus on RISCV instruction set extensions likely to impact Ghidra users in the future.
+   This started with RISCV vector instructions, then added common bit manipulation and crypto instructions.
+   Selected vendor-specific instruction additions are included now, if only to explore Ghidra design-space options for support of vendor-specific RISCV designs.

 ## Running Tests